splunk/observability-workshop/content/en/other/hpa/5-deploy-loadgen.md

 Once you have deployed the load generator, you can see the Pod running in the `loadgen` namespace.
 Use previous similar commands to check the status of the Pod from the command line.

 {{% notice title="Workshop Question" style="tip" icon="question" %}}
-What metrics in the Apache Dashboard have now significantly increased?
+Which metrics in the Apache Navigator have now significantly increased?
 {{% /notice %}}

 ## 4. Scale the load generator